otrv4/otrv4/otrv4.md

 Verify the information in the message.
 If the verification succeeds:

   * Decrypt the message and display the human-readable part (if non-empty) to the user.
-  * PUT RATCHET EXPLANATION HERE!
+  * TODO: PUT RATCHET EXPLANATION HERE!
 HAHA!
   * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.

 If the received message contains a TLV type 1, forget all encryption keys for